5 rewarding long-distance walks in the Yorkshire Dales

 Ending your walk somewhere special

 After a good long walk, it's not just your legs that need rest.
-It's your senses, t
+It's your senses, too.

 Descending underground after a big walk feels surprisingly grounding.
 The cool air, glittering formations and quiet wonder offer a calm counterpoint to all those miles covered above ground.